Sky-Genesis-Enterprise/aether-code/README.md

 ## Features

-- **Repository Management**: Easily create, clone and manage code repositories.
+- **Repository Management**: Easily create, clone, and manage code repositories.
 - **Version Control**: Use Git for version control.
 - **Collaboration**: Invite collaborators, manage permissions, and track contributions.
 - **Intuitive User Interface**: Browse your repositories, view commits, and more.